iangreenleaf/blog_house/_drafts/how-to-plan-a-garden-part-one.md

 ## Observe and Interact ##

 One of the best decisions I made in the planning process was forced upon me.
-We finished a rocky closing process for our house at the end of April, and the time suck of buying a house, moving, and being first-time homeowners meant that I had very little time to plan or prepare as planting season rolled around in May.
+We finished a rocky closing process for our house at the end of April, and the timesuck of buying a house, moving, and being first-time homeowners meant that I had very little time to plan or prepare as planting season rolled around in May.
 This necessarily limited how much I could expect to achieve in the first year, so I planted [a modest vegetable garden]({% post_url 2021-01-11-the-first-year-garden %}) and accepted that my bigger ambitions would need to wait a year.

 This was good, because major site planning decisions really should not be made until one has been able to observe conditions throughout a growing season.